scnslabutsa/myhthelperEduContent/_episodes/OHS17e.md

 <!---title: Dry Skin<sup>37</sup>--->
 ---

-Dry skin can cause itchy skin, so often the two symptoms happen together.
+Dry skin can cause itchy skin, so often they two symptoms happen together.
+Dry skin can be rough, flaky, red, and sometimes painful.
+It’s often caused by not having enough oil and water in the layers of the skin.
+Dry skin can be a side effect of different cancer treatments or dehydration.

 Your doctor may be able to prescribe you a topical steroid cream.
 Talk with your healthcare team about how severely and how often you experience dry or itchy skin.